eclipse-iofog/iofogctl/docs/md/iofogctl_connect.md

 Connect to an existing Edge Compute Network.

 This command must be executed within an empty or non-existent namespace.
-All resources provisioned with the corresponding Controller will become visible under the namespace.
+All resources provisioned with the corresponding Control Plane will become visible under the namespace.
-All ssh access will be configured as provided in the config file.
-See iofog.org for the YAML format.
+See iofog.org for the Control Plane YAML format.

 ```
 iofogctl connect [flags]